Juniper/healthbot-rules/juniper_official/Optical/README.md

 		> More details:
+		 Monitors for loss of signal or FEC uncorrected words and notifies when anomalies are found.
+		 One input control detection
+		 1) interface-name, is a regular expression that matches the interfaces that you would like to monitor.
+By default it '.*', which matches all interfaces.
+Use something like 'ge.*' to match only gigabit ethernet interfaces.
 ### Rule name: check-optical-rx-netconf
 		> Description: "To check if the Rx power is within limit."
 		> Synopsis: "Optical module RX level KPI"